aryan-cs/hand-e/README.md

 ## Run the Visualization Script

-The implementation for the two-vector system (TVS) for single-camera depth perception is **coming soon**.
+The implementation of the two-vector system (TVS) for single-camera depth perception is **coming soon**.

 Clone the project